-The Directors are responsible for the other information, which comprises the strategic report, the Directors' report and the ither information included in the annual report but does not include the consolidated financial statements and our auditor's report thereon.
+The Directors are responsible for the other information.
+The other information comprises the information included in the annual report but does not include the consolidated financial statements and our auditor's report thereon.
 Our opinion on the consolidated financial statements does not cover the other information and, accordingly, we do not express an audit opinion or, except as explicitly stated below, any form of assurance conclusion thereon.

-Our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+Our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements, or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.